Community Calendar

 Knit, Crochet, or Craft 6:00 PM Mauston, Hatch Public Library Bring a project to work on and be part of the knitting, crocheting, and crafting community at HPL!
 All ages and abilities are welcome.
 Free yarn!
 Every Monday.

-Strong Bodies – Mondays & Fridays
+Strong Bodies – Mondays & Fridays |

-A FREE strength training program for adults of all ages.
+Strong Bodies – Registration Required at Hatch Public Library Mondays & Fridays, 8:00-9:00 AM A FREE strength training program for adults of all ages.
 Increase strength, energy, flexibility, and balance and improve mood and sleep quality.
 Register here.
-Strong Bodies is offered in part through Juneau County UW-Extension with instructor Angela (angela.desmith@wisc.edu).
+Strong Bodies is offered in part through Juneau County UW-Extension with instructor Angela (angela.desmith@wisc.edu). |

 Fitness Classes in Necedah

-Storytime Friends December – Tuesdays
+Outdoor Storytime Friends – Tuesdays

 Storytime, songs, early literacy activities take place Tuesday Mornings at 10AM at Hatch Public Library in Mauston.
-It is a great opportunity to connect with other families.
+Tuesdays at 10:00 AM on the lawn behind the patio

 Key Educating Yourself – Tuesdays